fengqie/oTree_learning_experience/README.md

    otree prodserver 端口号(e.g. 8000, 80, 70 etc.)
    ```

 5. If you've gotten this far in deploying the experiment, please refer to **Document_Server setup_Windows Server (advanced)**.
 If you still have problems, ask the ChatGPT.
-Finally, ask me or Dr Zhufeng.

 ## S4 My Case

 Ask me for the program.